-- network management functions for each of the four satellite Ocean Regions.
-NCSs also transmit EGC messages on the NCS common channel. - .38 Other urgent safety-related information means maritime safety information broadcast to ships that is not defined as a navigational warning or meteorological information.
-This may include, but is not limited to, significant malfunctions or changes to maritime communications systems, and new or amended mandatory ship reporting systems or maritime regulations affecting ships at sea. - .39 Registered information provider means a Maritime Safety Information Provider (MSI provider), authorized in accordance with Annex 2 of the International SafetyNET Services Manual, which has an agreement with one or more LES(s) for providing SafetyNET and SafetyNET II services. - A0 Rescue Coordination Centre (RCC) means a unit responsible for promoting efficient organisation of Search and Rescue services and for coordinating the conduct of Search and Rescue operations within a search and rescue region.
-Note: the term RCC will be used within this Manual to apply to either joint, aeronautical or maritime centres; JRCC, ARCC or MRCC will be used as the context warrants. - .41 SafetyNET means the international service for the broadcast and automatic reception of maritime safety information via the Inmarsat EGC system.
-SafetyNET receiving capability is part of the mandatory equipment which is required to be carried by certain ships in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended. - .42 SafetyNET II means the enhanced SafetyNET service.
-SafetyNET II provides an interactive web portal or application programing interface (API) for information providers to create their MSI messages and deliver them over the Inmarsat EGC system. - .43 Search and Rescue (SAR) information means distress alert relays and other urgent Search and Rescue information broadcast to ships. - .44 Satellite Ocean Region means the area on the earth's surface within which a mobile or fixed antenna can obtain
+- information relevant to safe navigation broadcast to ships in accordance with the provisions of the International - Convention for the Safety of Life at Sea, 1974, as amended. - .341 NAVTEX means the system for the broadcast and automatic reception of maritime safety information by means of narrowband direct-printing telegraphy. - .352 NAVTEX Coordinator means the authority charged with operating and managing one or more NAVTEX stations broadcasting maritime safety information as part of the International NAVTEX service. - .363 NAVTEX service area means a unique and precisely defined sea area for which maritime safety information is provided from a particular NAVTEX transmitter. - .374 Network Coordination Station (NCS) means a fixed land station in the Inmarsat satellite communications system whichsystem, which controls channel assignments and - provides the network management functions for each of the four satellite Oocean Rregions.
+NCSs also transmit EGC messages on the NCS common channel. - .385 Other urgent safety-related information means maritime safety information broadcast to ships that is not defined as a navigational warning or meteorological information.
+This may - include, but is not limited to, significant malfunctions or changes to maritime communications systems, and new or amended mandatory ship reporting systems or maritime regulations affecting ships at sea. - .396 Registered information provider means a Mmaritime Ssafety linformation Pprovider (MSI provider), authorized in accordance with Annex 2 of the International SafetyNET Services Manual, which has an agreement with one or more LES(s) for providing SafetyNET and SafetyNET II services. - .3740 Rescue Coordination Centre (RCC) means a unit responsible - for promoting efficient organizsation of Seearch and Rrescue services and for coordinating the conduct of Ssearch and Rrescue operations within a search and rescue region.
+Note: the term RCC will be used within this Manual to apply to either joint, aeronautical or maritime centres; JRCC, ARCC or MRCC will be used as the context warrants.

+.4138 SafetyNET means the international service for the broadcast and automatic reception of maritime safety information via the Inmarsat EGC system.
+SafetyNET receiving capability is part of the mandatory equipment which is required to be carried by certain ships in accordance with the provisions of the International Convention for the Safety of Life at Sea.
+1974, as amended.

+.4239 SafetyNET II means the enhanced SafetyNET service.
+SafetyNET II provides an interactive web portal or application programing interface (API) for information providers to create their MSI messages and deliver them over the Inmarsat EGC reception of maritime safety information on Inmarsat approved terminals including Inmarsat C, Mini C and Fleet afety via an interactive web-based interface, using the English language, in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended.